MaxContact Strengthens AI Capabilities with Acquisition of Conversational AI Firm

 The industry certainly seems to think so too.
 One recent study estimated that the market for speech analytics will grow at a CAGR of 22.14% over the next five years.
 And we believe its popularity is entirely justified.

-Why choose AI-led speech analytics from MaxContact?
+Why choose AI-led conversation analytics from MaxContact?

 Our speech analytics software will help you to make better business decisions, and understand the ‘why’ behind 100% of your contact centre interactions.